VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/options.md

   },
 ```

-Take a look at the official documentation [echartsInstance](https://echarts.apache.org/en/api.html#echartsInstance) to see all available methods.
+To learn more about [echartsInstance](https://echarts.apache.org/en/api.html#echartsInstance) take a look at the official documentation.